 Jump to:

-Pull Up A Chair and Let's Chat!
+Pull Up A Chair & Let's Chat!

 This is one of those dinners that feels a little fancy but comes together fast.
 Quick-seared steak, soft onions, toasted bread slathered with a flavorful compound butter, and a creamy horseradish sauce that pulls everything together.
 When you want something satisfying without turning dinner into a production, this is the move.

-What You'll Need and Why
+What You'll Need & Why

 Creamy Horseradish Sauce

-- Sour cream: The cool, creamy base.
+- Sour cream: The creamy base for the sauce.

 - White wine vinegar: Brightens and balances the richness.